 Cons

 San Bernardo is a quiet, village-like residential vibe with one of the city's most modern transportation hubs, known as Viapol.
-It is located within District 03 (Nervión).
+It is located within neighborhood 03 (Nervión).
 If you come to Spain to study, this neighborhood is particularly popular among students attending the Law, Business, and Economics faculties at the US Campus Viapol.

 The neighborhood is famous for its the Royal Artillery Factory (Fábrica de Artillería), a monumental industrial site; the San Bernardo Bridge with its neo-baroque sentry boxes; and the nearby gardens of Prado de San Sebastián.
 Locally, the area is famous for the Holy Wednesday procession of its Brotherhood, one of the most popular during Semana Santa.